 Nigel has over 30 years’ involvement in the disability sector, including almost a decade spent building up Access Cabs, the wheelchair accessible taxi service, in Adelaide.
 During that time, he worked with, & got to know, many people with significant impairments.
 In 1999 Nigel undertook a postgraduate qualification in Disability Studies at Flinders University under Professor Roy Brown.
 This served to increase his personal awareness of the vital issues faced daily by Liberator's customers.
 Prior to founding Liberator in 2007, Nigel invested seven years in successfully managing the Assistive Technology business unit at Novita Children's Services Incorporated.

-Gareth is the latest addition to the Liberator Team at HQ in Adelaide.
-He is a talented & dexterous electronics technician who is developing his skill base rapidly, under the careful tutelage of Liberator veteran Jeff Price.
-Gareth is concentrating on building, supporting & repairing Liberator’s Number 1 product, the LR7.
+Nilendra is the latest addition to the Liberator Team at HQ in Adelaide.
+He is a talented & dexterous electronics technician who is developing his skill base rapidly.
+Nilendra is concentrating on building, supporting & repairing Liberator’s Number 1 product, the LR7.
 Liberator’s continuing expansion means we needed more staff to maintain premium levels of quality service.
-Gareth is already proving to be a great asset.
+Nilendra is already proving to be a great asset.

 Jo is a Speech Pathologist based in Sydney, working full time for Liberator.
 Jo has worked in a variety of not-for-profit organisations and gained experienced supporting children and adults with complex communication needs and their families.
 Jo has gained confidence working in a variety of settings such as home, schools and in the community and is passionate about promoting meaningful communication in everyday contexts using AAC.